ros-navigation/docs.nav2.org/docs/setup_guides/urdf/setup_urdf.md

 ## Build and Launch

-#### SEE ALSO
+!!! info "See also"

     The launch files from this tutorial were adapted from the official [URDF Tutorials for ROS 2](https://github.com/ros/urdf_tutorial/tree/ros2)

 Let’s start this section by adding some dependencies that will be required once we build this project.
 Open up the root of your project directory and add the following lines to your `package.xml` (preferably after the `<buildtool_depend>` tag)